 Royal Shakespeare Theatre, Stratford-upon-Avon

 Budding thespians will enjoy a day trip to visit the Royal Shakespeare Theatre, home to the world famous Royal Shakespeare Company.
 There’s plenty to see and do in Stratford-upon-Avon, the bard’s birthplace.
 The Royal Shakespeare Theatre contains a fascinating permanent exhibition that is being revamped in time for the October half term with new exhibits.
-You will be able to try on some of the costumes Royal Shakespeare Company actors have used in virtual reality and play Hamlet alongside Ewart James Walters, thanks to a state-of-the-art gaming platform!
+You will be able to create your own portrait using different materials in the “In my Shoes” exhibition or you can learn to fight like a Trojan using safe techniques for fighting on stage!

 During the half term week, there are extra activities on offer including a crafts day, and acting workshops.
 There’s also an amazing opportunity to learn about how bruises, cuts and scars are created for the stage.